merlinaifoundation/merlin_voice_assistant/README.md

 3. Say the wake word "Merlin" to activate the assistant and then speak your query.

+## ISSUES ON RASPBERRY PI 5:

+1. Fat32 / could not mount during RPI-Imager writing.
+This is due to USB auto-suspend.
+Follow the answer from @mariuszbrz at https://github.com/raspberrypi/rpi-imager/issues/505

+2. Because of 5A required for USB, the first-time booting requires another press the RESET/POWER button again
 ## Customization

 - **Wake Word**: You can change the wake word by replacing the `Merlin_en_linux_v2_2_0.ppn` file with another Porcupine keyword file and updating the `keyword_path` in the `wake_word()` function.